v2south/BinBayes/README.md

 ```
 <img src="https://cloud.githubusercontent.com/assets/2337149/13300180/b19635fe-daf3-11e5-83e1-f1851c5bfacf.png" width="800">
 ## Example 1
 For this example, We were investigating the development of memory for visual scenes that occurs when one searches a scene for a particular object.
 We were specifically interested in what subjects might learn about other, non-target objects present in the scene while searching for the target object.
 In the first phase of the experiment, subject searched 80 scenes for a particular target object.
 In the test phase, they again searched the 80 scenes from the study phase as well as a set of 40 new scenes (new condition), looking for a specific target object in each case.
 For 40 of the scenes that had appeared in the first phase of the experiment, the target object was the same as in the first phase (studied condition), and for the other 40 scenes a new target was designated (alternate condition).
 In all 120 of these critical scenes, the target was present in the scene.
 Accuracy reflects whether or not the target was detected in the scene.
 Our primary interest was in whether there would be a benefit in the alternate condition, relative to the new condition, for having previously searched the scene (albeit for a different target).
 So the independent variable was scene type (studied, alternate, new) and the dependent variable was successful or failed detection of the target.
 There was also an additional set of scenes that did not contain the target that subjects were asked to search for, just to ensure that the task would be meaningful.
 Performance with these items was not analyzed.
-Dataset for this example could be downloaed from [here](https://github.com/v2south/BinBayes/blob/master/dataset/Scenes3_Bayesian.txt).
+Dataset for this example could be downloaded from [here](https://github.com/v2south/BinBayes/blob/master/dataset/Scenes3_Bayesian.txt).

 ## Example 2
 For this example, We were investigating the influence of a semantic context on the identification of printed words shown either under clear (high contrast) or degraded (low contrast) conditions.
 The semantic context consisted of a prime word presented in advance of the target item.
 On critical trials, the target item was a word and on other trials the target was a nonword.
 The task was to classify the target on each trial as a word or a nonword (this is called a "lexical decision" task).
 Our interest is confined to trials with word targets.
 The prime word was either semantically related or unrelated to the target word (e.g., granite-STONE vs. attack-FLOWER), and the target word was presented either in clear or degraded form.
 Combining these two factors produced four conditions (related-clear, unrelated-clear, related-degraded, unrelated-degraded).
 For the current analysis, accuracy of response was the dependent measure.
-Dataset for this example could be downloaed from [here](https://github.com/v2south/BinBayes/blob/master/dataset/Prime3_Bayesian.txt).
+Dataset for this example could be downloaded from [here](https://github.com/v2south/BinBayes/blob/master/dataset/Prime3_Bayesian.txt).

 ## Future Work